6 Best Rabbit Beddings that are safe & cozy (Review & Guide)

 • No color additives

-• Safe for allergen sensitivity
+• Better for Timothy allergen sensitivity

 Cons: